A gift in secret pacifieth anger: and a reward in the bosom strong wrath.

 Gifts are powerful tools to calm violent emotions.
 Wrath is cruel, and anger is outrageous (Pr 27:4), but gifts can overpower them both.
 Gift exchanges are not the lesson here, but rather a private and personal gift from one person to another.
 A wise man uses them in self-defense or to restore damaged or threatened relationships.
 A wicked man uses them to overthrow justice and judgment by buying off a judge or other offended authority.

 Here is wisdom!
-Prudence to behave yourself wisely like David with friends and enemies (I Sam 18:5,14,30)!
+Here is prudence to behave yourself wisely like David with friends and enemies (I Sam 18:5,14,30).
 Do you have an enemy?
 Is a friend angry at you?
-You can pacify him or her and create peace by giving a gift!
+You can pacify him or her and create peace by giving a gift.
 But give it in private, where you cannot benefit yourself by public knowledge of the gift.
-If the offended party were to think you are giving it to make a show, you would aggravate the situation rather than improve it.
+If the offended party thinks you gave it to make a show, you can easily aggravate the situation rather than improve it.

 Fighting to defend yourself is usually stupid.
 A soft answer and approach turns away wrath, but arguing throws fuel on the fire (Pr 15:1,18; 17:14; 26:21; 30:33).
 If you want to be wise, speak gently and give a gift to the offended party.
 It helped Jacob pacify Esau (Gen 32:3 – 33:9).
 It helped Abigail pacify David (I Sam 25:2-35).
 And David used gifts to appease Judah for missing a battle against the Philistines (I Sam 29:1-11; 30:26-31).

-God gives gifts - open and secret - to His enemies every day (Matt 5:43-48; Acts 14:17).
-And Christians are to be perfect like Him by doing good to their enemies, for it is such good actions that overcome evil - your gift giving overcomes your thoughts of vengeance (Rom 12:17-21).
-Rather than allow another's anger or wrath to provoke malice or revenge, take the high road of returning kindness to overcome their evil and your evil!
+God gives gifts – open and secret – to His enemies every day (Matt 5:43-48; Acts 14:17).
+And Christians are to be perfect like Him by doing good to their enemies, for it is such good actions that overcome evil – your gift-giving overcomes any thoughts of vengeance (Rom 12:17-21).
+Rather than allow another’s anger or wrath to provoke malice or revenge, take the high road of returning kindness to overcome their evil and your evil!